 The Organization has contracts with the various county ADAMH boards referred to above through which it receives direct support based on units of mental health as well as other services and programs provided.
-The Organization also receives Medicaid funding through the ODMH for services and programs provided.
-Revenues funded through Franklin County ADAMH represent approximately 21% and 22% of the Organization's total operating revenues and support for 2014 and 2013, respectively.
-Revenues funded by the ODMH represent approximately 24% of the Organization's total operating revenues and support for 2014 and 25% of the Organization's total operating revenues and support for 2014, respectively.
+The Organization also receives Medicaid funding through the OMHAS for services and programs provided.
+Revenues funded through Franklin County ADAMH represent approximately 20% and 21% of the Organization's total operating revenues and support for 2015 and 2014, respectively.
+Revenues funded by the OMHAS represent approximately 24% of the Organization's total operating revenues and support for 2015 and 2014.
 A significant reduction in the level of this support, if this were to occur, would have a significant effect on the Organization's programs and activities.

-The operations of the Organization are subject to the administrative directives, rules and regulations of federal and state regulatory agencies, including, but not limited to, the U.S. Department of Health and Human Services, ADAMH, ODMH and ODJFS.
+The operations of the Organization are subject to the administrative directives, rules and regulations of federal and state regulatory agencies, including, but not limited to, the U.S. Department of Health and Human Services, ADAMH, OMHAS and ODJFS.
 Such administrative directives, rules, regulations and budgetary funding levels are subject to change by an act of Congress, the passage of laws by the Ohio General Assembly or an administrative change mandated by one of the executive branch agencies.
 Such changes may occur with little notice or inadequate funding to pay for the related costs, including the additional administrative burden, to comply with a change.